Sabhya15/Animation-in-Stata/README.md

 # Animation in Stata
- A tutorial on animation in Stata
+ A tutorial on animation in Stata using ffmpeg:

+ The tutorial demonstrates how to create sequential graphs in Stata and combine it using ffmpeg.